webhooq/webhooq/README.md

 Publishing is always done to an exchange.
 Publishing is always asynchronous.

-Publish a message (the contents of mess.txt) to an exchange (my-exchange) with a routing key (a.b.c.d) `cat mess.txt | curl -v  -X POST -H "Content-Type:text/plain"  -H "x-wq-rkey:a.b.c.d" --data-binary "@-" http://localhost:8080/exchange/my-exchange`
+Publish a message (the contents of mess.txt) to an exchange (my-exchange) with a routing key (a.b.c.d).
+`cat mess.txt | curl -v  -X POST -H "Content-Type:text/plain"  -H "x-wq-rkey:a.b.c.d" --data-binary "@-" http://localhost:8080/exchange/my-exchange`